THIS DATE IN HISTORY: June 19

 It ranks No. 1 to me," he says in 2012.
 "To go to Dallas and be the missing piece of the puzzle that's going to help them win their Cup, and then to go out and score the goal in overtime; who hasn't sat as a kid on the ice with his buddies and dreamt or pretended that's the goal they've scored?
 To do it in real life was something special."

+>

-It's the first Stanley Cup championship in the history of the Stars franchise, a two-time loser in the Final (1981, 1991) as the Minnesota North Stars before relocating to Dallas in 1993.
+> It's the first Stanley Cup championship in the history of the Stars franchise, a two-time loser in the Final (1981, 1991) as the Minnesota North Stars before relocating to Dallas in 1993.

+>

-2006: The Carolina Hurricanes win the first Stanley Cup championship in franchise history by defeating the Edmonton Oilers 3-1 in Game 7 of the Final at RBC Center in Raleigh, North Carolina.
+> 2006: The Carolina Hurricanes win their first Stanley Cup championship by defeating the Edmonton Oilers 3-1 in Game 7 of the Final at RBC Center in Raleigh, North Carolina.
 Goalie Cam Ward makes 22 saves to become the fourth rookie to win the Conn Smythe Trophy as playoff MVP.
-Defenseman Frantisek Kaberle's power-play goal at 4:18 of the second period proves to be the Cup-winner.
+Defenseman Frantisek Kaberle scores a power-play goal at 4:18 of the second period that proves to be the Cup-winner.
 It's the first championship for Hurricanes captain Rod Brind'Amour after playing in 1,187 regular-season games, and the franchise's first since entering the NHL as the Hartford Whalers in 1979.

+>

-Video: 2006 Cup Final, Gm7: Canes Ward wins Conn Smythe
+> Video: 2006 Cup Final, Gm7: Canes Ward wins Conn Smythe

+>

-2013: Defenseman Brent Seabrook scores at 9:51 of overtime to give the Chicago Blackhawks a 6-5 win against the Boston Bruins in Game 4 of the Cup Final at TD Garden.
+> 2013: Defenseman Brent Seabrook scores at 9:51 of overtime to give the Chicago Blackhawks a 6-5 win against the Boston Bruins in Game 4 of the Cup Final at TD Garden.
 The Bruins rally after trailing 3-1, 4-2 and 5-4, but Seabrook becomes the fifth defenseman in NHL history to score two overtime goals in the same playoff year when his screened slap shot from the right circle gets past Bruins goalie Tuukka Rask, tying the best-of-7 series 2-2.